5 Questions Unmarried Couples Should Ask Before Buying A House

 - Trust: A living trust of real property holds legal and equitable title to the real estate.
 The trustee holds the title for the trustor/beneficiary who retains all management rights and responsibilities.

 How you title your property will impact the outcome of its sale.
 It can also impact the taxes and fees associated with selling your home.
-So, to determine the best way to hold the title for your unique situation, contact your real estate attorney or tax advisor.
+So, to determine the best way to hold the title for your unique situation, contact a real estate attorney or tax advisor.

-Should You Get a Cohabitation Property Agreement?
+3. Should You Get A Cohabitation Property Agreement?

 When couples live together, married or not, they most likely will accumulate equity.
 But, unlike married couples, unmarried couples may not have the same property protections.
 Because of this, it’s wise for a couple to create a cohabitation property agreement with their attorney.
 This agreement will outline who owns what, and what will happen in the event the couple chooses to separate.

 Without a cohabitation property agreement, you could experience time-consuming and expensive legal battles.
 Therefore, to prevent financial and emotional confrontation, it’s best to draw up an agreement.
 Many agreements include the following: